danwing/referee/draft-wing-settle-referee.md

 * requires an always-on Referee server to authenticate servers on the local domain,

-* can use raw public keys, as the dates and signatures of certificates are ignored by this system, in favor of consulting the Referee,
+* can use raw public keys, as the dates and certificate signatures of servers on the local domain are ignored by this system, in favor of consulting the Referee,

 * handles name collisions for servers on different networks, so two different networks can both have servers with the same name (e.g.,